Linearization Principle: The Geometric Origin of Nonlinear Fokker-Planck Equations: Abstract

 \section{Abstract}

 Anomalous diffusion and power-law distributions are observed in various complex systems.
-To provide a consistent dynamical foundation for these phenomena, we present a geometric derivation of the nonlinear Fokker-Planck equation, starting from the growth law $dy/dx = y^q$.
-By identifying the $q$-logarithm as the natural coordinate system of the state space, we construct a thermodynamic framework where the drift term remains linear in the probability density, preserving the standard form of the Einstein relation.
-We show the duality between the dynamic index $q$ and the thermodynamic index $2-q$: the stationary state is a $q$-Gaussian distribution that minimizes a free energy functional defined by a generalized entropy of index $2-q$.
+To provide a consistent dynamical foundation for these phenomena, we present a geometric derivation of the nonlinear Fokker-Planck equation by introducing the Linearization Principle directly at the dynamical stage.
+By identifying the generalized chemical potential as the natural dynamical ansatz, we construct a general thermodynamic framework where the drift term remains linear in the probability density, preserving the standard form of the Einstein relation.
+Within this framework, we show that the $q$-deformed geometry, corresponding to Tsallis statistics, exhibits a fundamental duality between the dynamic index $q$ and the thermodynamic index $2-q$: the stationary state is a $q$-Gaussian distribution that minimizes a free energy functional defined by a generalized entropy of index $2-q$.
 We prove the $H$-theorem for the derived equation and demonstrate its application to the harmonic oscillator and the free particle.
 This framework describes anomalous diffusion without relying on ad-hoc constraints or phenomenological nonlinear drift forces.

 \keywords{Nonlinear Fokker-Planck equation, Anomalous diffusion, Linearization Principle, q-Gaussian distribution, Nonextensive statistical mechanics}